 We recommend that you use the horn before going around the corner for your safety.
 This way, drivers coming the other way will keep aside.

 Ask for normal unleaded “95”.

-Use low/correct gear
+Use low/correct gear.

-Remember to use the clutch as less as possible to avoid mechanical damage.
+Moreover, remember to use the clutch as less as possible to avoid mechanical damage.
 Touching the clutch to raise rpm will not give your car more power.